This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 Like now, as I sit in the corner of my shed type thing, I glow, not in a good way.
-My hair is unkempt and lays down my back, have bruises and four scars on my face, not to mention the birthmark over my shoulder to my lower back.
-The only source of colour I have is my deep blue eyes and soft pinks lips.
+My hair is unkempt and lays down my back, have bruises and four scars on my face, not to mention the birthmark over my shoulder to my forehead.
+The only source of colour I have is my deep blue eyes and dull pink lips.
 Even my hair was ugly, all long and lifeless.
 I peer at the mansion through my draping hair and lashes.

 The crisp woods creaks as I crawl over and look at the mansion, in all glory made my home look like nothing other than a crappy shed.
 And I don’t mean a tiny home, I mean, it’s an actual shed.
 Made from stone and logs cut and covered with cement leading to the wooden roof.
 The mansion was dim except for the third floor, Satan's cave.
 The thought of him makes my heart clench and I close the door and cower against the wall.
 Don’t do it Aria, don’t think about it.

 But I do, it all comes down like rain.
 I am being showered in my own self-hate.
 My fingers laced through my hair “stop it” My voice quiet as I remember what happened last night.
 That’s when it happens, Tears line my eyes and I bury my face in between my legs “s-stop” they whisper words in my head, rattling around like marbles in a bowl.
 “Please stop it” I beg to myself looking at the mansion, please, for the love of god, don’t hear me.
 The voices keep screaming and now I am screaming “s-shut up!”